-The difference between credit card and debit card
+What is the difference between credit card and debit card?

 Understanding the difference between a credit card and debit card allows you to make wise financial decisions.
 Debit cards and credit cards are accepted at the same places around the world.
 Debit cards all carry the symbol of one of the major types of credit cards on them, and can be used anywhere that credit cards are accepted.
 They both offer convenience especially with the introduction of contactless and Apple pay.
 The fundamental difference between a debit card and a credit card account is where the cards pull the money.